arkadiko-dao/arkadiko/docs/grant.md

 1. As a user, I can authenticate with the protocol through the Stacks Wallet Browser Extension or similar

 #### Acceptance Criteria

-TODO
+After successfully authenticating with the Stacks Wallet browser extension, a stateful account exists that authenticates with Clarity smart contracts.

 2. As a user, I can create a vault that mints stablecoin and takes STX as collateral

 #### Acceptance Criteria
+the Clarity Contract must do the following, atomically:
+- Add the user's address to the map of vaults
+- Transfer STX to the STX reserve pool to stack in the Stacks protocol
+- Mint the amount of DIKO according to the collateral to debt ratio

+After a successful response, the newly created vault is visible in the UI.

+3. As a user, I can update my vault to post additional STX collateral to avoid liquidation

+#### Acceptance Criteria

 TODO

-- As a user, I can update my vault to post additional STX collateral to avoid liquidation
+4. As a user, I can destroy a vault to burn the stablecoins, and return me the STX collateral minus the stability fee

 #### Acceptance Criteria

 TODO

-- As a user, I can destroy a vault to burn the stablecoins, and return me the STX collateral minus the stability fee
+5. As a user, I can burn a partial stablecoin position

 #### Acceptance Criteria

 TODO

-- As a user, I can burn a partial stablecoin position
+6. As a user, I can register to become a stacker and help liquidate risky positions

 #### Acceptance Criteria

 TODO

-- As a user, I can register to become a stacker and help liquidate risky positions
+7. As a user, I can transfer DIKO and it automatically updates the vault (and its collateral) to the new owner

 #### Acceptance Criteria

 TODO

-- As a user, I can transfer DIKO and it automatically updates the vault (and its collateral) to the new owner
+8. As a stacker, I can lookup the collateral to debt ratio of vaults and identify risky ones

 #### Acceptance Criteria

 TODO

-- As a stacker, I can lookup the collateral to debt ratio of vaults and identify risky ones
+9. As a stacker, I can alert the liquidator for risky vaults

 #### Acceptance Criteria

 TODO

-- As a stacker, I can alert the liquidator for risky vaults
+10. As a user, I can vote on risk parameters with a governance token

 #### Acceptance Criteria

 TODO

-- As a user, I can vote on risk parameters with a governance token
+11. As a user, I can submit a proposal if I hold at least 1% of the governance token supply

 #### Acceptance Criteria

 TODO

-- As a user, I can submit a proposal if I hold at least 1% of the governance token supply
+12. As a user, I can vote on proposals (FOR or AGAINST)

 #### Acceptance Criteria

 TODO

-- As a user, I can vote on proposals (FOR or AGAINST)
+13. As a user, I am eligible for stacked bitcoin yield relative to the amount of governance tokens I hold

 #### Acceptance Criteria

 TODO

-- As a user, I am eligible for stacked bitcoin yield relative to the amount of governance tokens I hold
+14. As a stacker, I can buy up liquidated STX tokens

 #### Acceptance Criteria